 Public pushback needed to oppose new threats to Wood Buffalo

-With the future of Wood Buffalo National Park and its Peace-Athabacsa Delta in a precarious state, a constant vigilance is needed to ensure new threats to the Park do not pop up.
+With the future of Wood Buffalo National Park and its Peace-Athabasca Delta in a precarious state, a constant vigilance is needed to ensure new threats to the Park do not pop up.
 This means CPAWS Northern Alberta keeps an eye on new or growing stressors outside the park's borders, such as new projects in the oil sands region.
-The boreal forest is a vastly connected system and watershed and every landuse decision matters.

-For example, the proposed Teck Frontier open-pit oil sands mine project would have contributed a 290 sq-km footprint just 30 kilometers south of the Park.
-The mine would have been the closest oil sands development to the Park, ever.
+For example, the proposed Teck Frontier open-pit oil sands mine project would have contributed a 290 sq-km footprint just 30 kilometers south of the Park, making it the closest oil sands development to the Park, ever.
 The project did not move forward thanks to the passionate and overwhelming opposition from the public.

 Why a ‘World Heritage Site in Danger’ listing might be the cure for the deteriorating Wood Buffalo National Park